US and European Coal-Fired Power Plant Phase-Outs

 Lignite-fired coal power plant in Niederaussem, Germany

-Germany will aim for a 2030 coal phase-out date, with the caveat being that reliable sources of electricity must be in place in the country for that to happen.
+Optimistically, Germany will aim for a 2030 coal phase-out date, with the caveat being that reliable sources of electricity must be in place to replace retiring coal plants for that to happen.

 In Germany, coal has steadily been replaced with natural gas and renewables, but mostly with renewable energy these days.